All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: Affine Hyperpolygon spaces are not quotient singularities more generally

 \section{Affine Hyperpolygon spaces are not quotient singularities more generally}

 We have seen that the hyperpolygon space $\Hyp_n(0)$ is a finite symplectic quotient singularity for $n = 4$ or $5$.
-It's therefore natural to ask if we can identify $\Hyp_n(0)$ for $n > 5$ with a quotient singularity.
-In this final section, we show that $\Hyp_n(0)$ \textit{cannot} be isomorphic to any finite symplectic quotient singularity; specifically, we establish the following result.
+It is therefore natural to ask if we can identify $\Hyp_n(0)$ for $n > 5$ with a symplectic quotient singularity.
+In this section, we establish the following result.

 \begin{thm} For $n > 5$, the affine hyperpolygon space $\Hyp_n(0)$ is not isomorphic to $V/G$ for any finite group $G \subset \Sp(V)$. \end{thm}